-In some cases you will need to be entitled to more than the family element of child tax credit.
+In some cases you will need to be entitled to more than the family element of Child Tax Credit.
 You should check Part 2 of your tax credit award to see how much your family elements are.
 Most people will just get a basic family element, but if you have a baby under one you will get two family elements - a basic and a baby element.
 You will need to add them together to work out your family element.
-The amount of the family elements depends on your circumstances.
+The amount of the family element depends on your circumstances.

 For health services, you will be given a separate 'exemption certificate' on behalf of the United Kingdom health departments.
-You will need to show this each time you claim exemption from prescription charges or want to claim help with other health costs You must keep your tax credit award notice in a safe place.
-If you lose your award notice, contact the Tax Credit Helpline.
+You will need to show this each time you claim exemption from prescription charges or want to claim help with other health costs.

-How do I find out if I can get help?
+You must keep your tax credit award notice in a safe place.
+If you lose your award notice, contact the Tax Credit Helpline on 0845 300 3900 How do I find out if I can get help?
 We cannot tell you if you will be entitled to any additional help, but we can help you get in contact with the organisations that are responsible for administering that help.

-If you want more details on what may be available you should contact the organisations involved most of their contact details are listed at main contact details.
+If you want more details on what may be available you should contact the organisations involved.
+Most of their contact details are listed on page 19.

 What happens if my income or circumstances change?
 If your income or circumstances change, your tax credit award may change.

 There are some changes that you must tell us about and it helps you and us if you tell us about other changes.
-If you are not sure if you need to let us know about a change:
+If you are not sure if you need to let us know about a change

-- phone the Tax Credit Helpline, or - check out one of the guidance booklets - TC600 Notes 'How to complete your tax credits claim form for 2006' if you haven't made a claim yet or are waiting to hear about your claim - TC602 (Notes) 'Your tax credits award' which is sent out with your award notice - TC603R Notes or TC603RD Notes one of these is sent out with your annual review notice.
+- phone the Tax Credit Helpline on 0845 300 3900, or - · check out one of these guidance booklets - TC600 Notes 'How to complete your tax credits claim form for 2006' if you haven't made a claim yet or are waiting to hear about your claim - TC602 (Notes) 'Your tax credits award' which is sent out with your award notice - TC603R Notes or TC603RD Notes one of these is sent out with your annual review notice.